-10.2.2 Emissions Factors for biomass losses in Forest Land remaining Forest Land
+10.2.3 Emissions Factors for biomass losses in Forest Land remaining Forest Land

 The Activity Data retained for Biomass losses in Forest Land remaining Forest Land consists of the area of Degraded Forest identified by the remote sensing method, outside of logging concessions.
 This was forest degraded from "dense" to "secondary" forest.
-The Emissions Factor applied (EF3) is the difference between the Forest Average (EF2) and the Secondary Forest (EF1) Emissions Factors (Table 21).
+The Emissions Factor applied (EF7) is the difference between the Forest Average (EF2) and the Secondary Forest (EF1) Emissions Factors presented in (Workbook Table W16.16).
+The IPCC Tier 1 assumption was made that DOM carbon stocks do not change in Forest land remaining forest land, therefore DOM carbon biomass stocks for EF7 is assumed to be zero.
+The Emissions Factor for biomass losses in Forest Land Remaining Forest Land (degradation) is presented in Table 23 (Workbook Table W16.16).